isaiahnoelsalazar/web-otp/README.md

 - It will not save your data online

 ## Issues:
-- May not detect camera taken QR code images (will fix soon)
+- May not detect QR code images taken by camera (will fix soon)